-Our history began as a dream with a number of families meeting in a home in Woodlake in the fall of 2005.
-In the spring of 2006, we began a Sunday worship service at Spring Run Elementary School with about 90 people in attendance.
-In the winter of 2011, we moved to a larger space at Swift Creek Middle School.
-In the summer of 2013, we moved into our building at the front of Woodlake.
-However, our story is more than a history.
-It is interwoven with the place in which we live and the people we live with.
+What began as a dream with a number of families meeting in a home in Woodlake in the fall of 2005, became a reality in the spring of 2006, when we began a Sunday worship service at Spring Run Elementary School with about 90 people in attendance.
+In 2011, we moved to a larger space at Swift Creek Middle School, and by the summer of 2013, God provided the opportunity to purchase and move into our building in Woodlake.
+However, our story is more than a timeline of where we have been.
+It is about the people and the place in which we all live.